All Episodes

 I do with a few of them today.

-Ryan Paul, sometimes I differ disagree on things, but you have to be able to speak because there comes a time, yes, you look like a fool, but there comes a time when the opposition that you're speaking against that has the majority, they're especially when they're they're pre what they're trying to promote is So false.
+Rehon Paul, sometimes I disagree on things, but you have to be able to speak because there comes a time, yes, you look like a fool, but there comes a time when the opposition that you're speaking against, that has the majority, especially when what they're trying to promote is so false, it will break down.

 And when it breaks down, people will go back and say, hey, I remember this one saying that.